- やさしい日本語

 To do this, you need to log in to the Ministry of Land, Infrastructure, Transport and Tourism's "Foreigner Employment Management System," select the foreigner who has started working, and press the report button.
 At that time, you need to enter your residence card number.

-Please be careful as it is easy to tell whether your residence card is valid or not.
+Please be careful as you will quickly know whether your residence card is valid or not.

 ■ Foreign Work Management System